chrismdp/cardpirates/rules/index.md

 # Sailing

-To sail away from an island on the first turn, choose any crew card (number card) from your hand.
-Show the rest of the players that card and return it to your hand.
+To sail your ship, choose any crew card (number card) from your hand.
+Place the card face up underneath the island card.

 This gives you as many *sailing points* to sail that turn as the number on the card.
 You don't have to use all your points, but any extra points are wasted.